Sadrach-Harmasantyo/pokeapp/README.md

 # React Vite + PokeAPI V2 + Axios + TailwindCSS + Redux

 Make a pokemon website for learn React Vite + PokeAPI V2 + Axios + TailwindCSS + Redux.
-This website includes some features such as Search Pokemon and Pagination
+This website includes some features such as Search Pokemon, Pagination and Skeleton